TownLake/blog-samrhea-legacy/content/posts/2023/2023-11-04-doctor-gpt/index.md

 Where should this, and really all AI experiences, live?
 Should hospital applications rely on LLM APIs to bake this kind of functionality into their application?
 Or should tools like ChatGPT exist as a kind of "super app" that sits on top of data sources.
 Their move to launch "Create a GPT" seems to suggest that is a more and more viable option.
 I could see a hospital system wanting to avoid investing in building their own front-end experience on top of an LLM API and instead just letting it live in ChatGPT (like businesses that use WhatsApp for customer support).
 Alternatively, the data privacy and ownership of the customer relationship suggests they won't and that some vendor will emerge who provides you with a generic "storefront" for your application built on top of those APIs - like what Shopify does for merchants.

 You can also imagine a world where companies like Apple become the gateway to our healthcare.
-The Apple Watch knows more about my health than anything I regularly use - if tools like continuous glucose monitoring are added.
+The Apple Watch knows more about my health than anything I regularly use - especially if tools like continuous glucose monitoring are added.
 If the other rumors are true about Apple, that they're going to introduce their own LLM functionality into iOS and macOS next year, this gets even easier.
 Bonus points that they are a company with a privacy-first perception.

 ## So, what does this mean?